fortytwoservices/powershell-module-entraidaccesstoken/README.md

     - Add-EntraIDInteractiveUserAccessTokenProfile
     - Add-EntraIDROPCAccessTokenProfile
 3. Utilize ```Get-EntraIDAccessToken -Profile "Name"``` in your scripts and modules to get the token (examples 2.*)

+This way you can have essentially 0 lines of code for handling authentication in your modules.

 ## Example 1.1 - Adding a default profile using client secret authentication and the Microsoft Graph resource